 How long does it take?

-AUP applications that are complete when submitted and do not require environmental review, major revisions or mediation are typically processed in 2 to 4 months.
+AUP applications that are complete when submitted and do not require environmental review, major revisions or mediation are typically processed in the timeline table listed below.
 Once an application is filed, applicants can check with the assigned planner to get a more precise time estimate.
 Applicants can help reduce the time required to process an AUP by doing the following:

 - Seeking input fro affected neighbors before finalizing plans